Immunology, Transplantation and Infectious Diseases

 The study unveiled new survival strategies implemented by tumor cells as a result of transplantation and could have direct implications for the clinical treatment of AML relapses

-A research fellow position is available in the Infections and Cystic Fibrosis Unit, headed by Alessandra Bragonzi
+One postdoctoral position is available in the Infections and Cystic Fibrosis Unit, headed by Alessandra Bragonzi